What is a Patient and Family Advisory Council (PFAC)?

 The PFAC will serve in an advisory capacity to assist HMC in always putting patients and families first, thereby promoting quality, safety efficiency and achieving the highest aspirations of HMC’s Vision, Mission and Values.

-If you have additional questions or are interested in learning more about becoming a member of the HMC Patient and Family Advisory Council, please contact:
+If you have additional questions or are interested in learning more about becoming a member of the HMC Patient and Family Advisory Council, please apply ONLINE or contact: